*Home > For Developers

 Our goal was not Yet Another Web Browser - the demonstrated function could be added to any browser.

-To meet demands for standardization, an RFC should be written.
+A proper standards document should be written.
 Or if you're interested in a challenge, try merging Multiplexed names with Internationalized names to create Universalized Domain Names.

 Get in touch if you have any questions, but please read the FAQ list first.